MicrosoftDocs/defender-docs/defender-xdr/advanced-hunting-take-action.md

    :::image type="content" source="/defender/media/soft-delete-sender-copy.png" alt-text="The Take actions option in the Microsoft Defender portal" lightbox="/defender/media/soft-delete-sender-copy.png":::

     Automatic soft-deletion of the sender's copy is available for results using the `EmailEvents` and `EmailPostDeliveryEvents` tables but not the `UrlClickEvents` table.
 Furthermore, the result should contain the columns `EmailDirection` and `SenderFromAddress` columns for this action option to show up in the Take actions wizard.
+Sender's copy clean-up applies to intra-organization emails and outbound emails, ensuring that only the sender's copy is soft-deleted for these email messages.
+Inbound messages are out of scope.

     See the following query as reference:
     ```kusto